 In this Strathmore Bristol Smooth paper review, I will compare the difference between smooth and vellum.

-The revue will give you information about the two, so you can make a better decision for your project.
+The review will give you information about the two, so you can make a better decision for your project.

 Smooth Bristol Board